NearingIX/Hash-Collision-Checker/README.md

 # Hash-Collision-Checker
-The Hash Collision Checker is used for comparing two hashes to help locate similarities.
+The Hash Collision Checker is used for comparing two hashes to help discover similarities.